 Why A Nanoknife?

 To further understand cellular biology, scientists wanted to be able to cut smaller sections of cells.
-Old technology used glass knives that often times damaged edges as well as limit the size of the cuts.
-Carbon nano tubes are only a few atoms wide and allow for much more precise division of cells.
+Older technology involved glass knives that often times damaged edges as well as limited the size of the cut.
+Carbon nanotubes are only a few atoms wide and allow for much more precise division of cells.

 How it was Made

-The nano knife was produced by growing a carbon nano tub in the lab.
+The nano knife was produced by growing a carbon nanotube in the lab.
 It was then welded to two tungsten needles.
-The edge of the nano tube works as a great surface to cut with.
+The edge of the nanotube works as a precision surface with which to cut.

-Initial testing found that the weakest part of the nanoknife was the welding that held the nano tube to the needles.
-The team has went back to the drawing board to determine the best way to produce the nanoknife.
+Initial testing found that the weakest part of the nano knife was the welding that held the nanotube to the needles.
+The team has gone back to the drawing board to determine the best way to produce the nano knife.

 Other Uses of Carbon Nanotubes

-Other cool uses for nanotubes would be: faster computer chips, longer lasting batteries, cancer treatments, body armor, super thin TVs, and more efficient solar cells.
+Other cool uses for nanotubes are faster computer chips, longer lasting batteries, cancer treatments, body armor, super thin TVs, and more efficient solar cells.